BrianLusina/KotlinGround/algorithms/src/main/kotlin/com/kotlinground/algorithms/heap/mergeksortedlists/README.md

 # Merge K Sorted Lists

-Given k linked lists, each sorted in ascending order, in a list lists, write a function to merge the input lists into one sorted linked list.
+Given k lists, each sorted in ascending order, in a list of lists, write a function to merge the input lists into one sorted list.

 ## Examples